Dental Cone Beam Imaging

-We use the latest dental cone beam 3D imaging technology to place precise and esthetic dental implants for our patients in Columbus, Ohio.
+The latest dental cone beam 3D imaging technology to place dental implants for patients in Columbus, Ohio.

 Recently, dental cone beam imaging, a type of CT scanning, was introduced to dentistry.
 Computer Tomography (CT) is an imaging method that uses computerized technology to convert 2 dimensional images into a 3 dimensional (3D) picture.
 These pictures can provide renderings of both soft and hard tissues in the body which then can be examined in detail using computer software.
 Dental cone beam imaging provides the doctor more accurate information and 10 times less radiation to the patient than the machines traditionally used in medicine.
 What this means to patients who have chosen to replace missing teeth, is that now the doctor can examine, diagnose and plan dental implant treatment with a level precision not possible in the past.
 This more exact approach using dental cone beam imaging means fewer complications, less invasive therapy and quicker healing times for the patient.